Grandma's Marathon: Race history

+Grandma's Marathon is now run by almost 20,000 participants every year, has nearly a $2 million operating budget and is credited with increasing tourism within the city of Duluth.
 The race is a major event on the North Shore, filling hotels in many cities around Duluth.
-Thousands of runners and visitors fill the marathon, half and 5K races.
-After high numbers in the '90s and '00s, 2009 was the first time in 15 years that all of the 9,500 available spots were not filled, leading to a deficit in the race budget.
+Thousands of runners and visitors fill the marathon, half and 5 km races.
+As of 2016, VisitDuluth estimated 65,000 people visit Duluth for Grandma's and spend a total of $10 million.
+After high numbers in the 1990s and 2000s, 2009 was the first time in 15 years that all of the 9,500 available spots were not filled, leading to a deficit in the race budget.
 Executive director Scott Keenan suggested that the economy was the main reason for the downturn in participants.
 Lifetime entries were offered in 1987 (for $100) and again in 1990 (for $125) to help increase the number of runners entering the race.